 However, tour companies have gotten sneakier at disguising themselves as homegrown companies when, in fact, they have roots worldwide.

-One of my favorite things to do is the free city walking tours offered in most major cities around the world.
+One of my favorite things is the free city walking tours offered in most major cities worldwide.

 Though a few popular companies, like Sandeman, operate in most cities, they are unique in that all proceeds go to the local guides themselves.

 Not only that, but they can save you a pretty penny for your wallet, too.

-Most guides, being local, know secrets you can’t find on the internet and will take you to places you wouldn’t have known about had it not been for taking the walking tour.
+Most local guides know secrets you can't find on the internet and will take you to places you wouldn't have known about had it not been for taking the walking tour.

 7. Be aware of cultural sensitivities

 Do your research about the culture before you leave for your destination.
 This seems like a dying process among all travelers.

-With affordable travel and increased tourism around the world, it feels like you can travel to a destination and never cross paths with a country’s culture.
+With affordable travel and increased tourism worldwide, it feels like you can travel to a destination and never cross paths with a country's culture.
 How tragic.

 Immersing yourself in culture and participating in traditions and lifestyles from across the world is what makes travel such a valuable experience.
 Let's get back to our roots.